OpenCTI-Platform/docs/docs/usage/automation.md

 ##### Specificities of the component

-**Include all entities in a signel bundle**: this options allows you to add all entities found in a single bundle.
+**Include all entities in a single bundle**: this options allows you to add all entities found in a single bundle.
 This is useful if you want for instance to send a single email containing multiple entities at once.

 ![Querying last incidents](assets/Playbook_query_knowledge.png)